zerospiel/docs/docs/reference/template/template-aws.md

 ...
 ```

-## Non root volumes
+## Non-root volumes

-To configure options for the non root storage volumes set the corresponding
+To configure options for non-root storage volumes, set the corresponding
-fields in the `ClusterDeployment` responsible for these settings depending on the template in use:
+fields in the `ClusterDeployment` responsible for these settings, which depend on the template in use:

 | Template | Section(s) |
 | --- | --- |